Maha is Committed to Community Growth

 Meanwhile, 36% of people say that “vibrant centers of entertainment and culture” are a high priority when deciding where to live* — and Maha Festival fits that bill.

-Gatherings like the annual Maha Festival are one piece of a larger picture of overall city livability — keeping residents engaged, connected, inspired, and having excessive amounts of pure, unadulterated fun.
+Gatherings like the annual Maha Festival are one piece of a larger picture of overall city livability — keeping residents engaged, connected, inspired, and having excessive amounts of high-quality fun.

 Of course, everything comes with a cost.
 Maha Festival has “grown up” a lot since its first event in 2009 — it has even sold out twice!
 While the total cost of putting on this world-class music festival continues to rise, ticket sales account for just one-third of the total budget.
 The rest needed to put on Maha Festival comes from community support: from our generous sponsors, grants, and donors like you.

 If you believe in putting Omaha on the map and making the region a fulfilling place to live and work, you can help by becoming a Maha donor in any amount.
-Donations are accepted on Giving Tuesday — and all year round — at the city’s community online giving platform, OmahaGives.org.
+Donations are accepted any day of the year at the city’s community online giving platform, OmahaGives.org.

 If you can’t do financial support, consider volunteering — Maha Festival is powered by more than 800 fierce individuals!